jbox-web/redmine_danthes/README.md

 ### A Redmine plugin which makes sending asynchronous notifications easy ;)

-This plugin allows straightforward integration of [d'Anthès](https://github.com/dotpromo/danthes) within to display nice notifications in Growl style.
+This plugin allows straightforward integration of [d'Anthès](https://github.com/dotpromo/danthes) within Redmine to display nice notifications in Growl style.

 It relies on :